 - Alberta Safety Codes Authority

 - Storage Tank Management

 In addition, we administer a complaints process to investigate complaints issued against safety codes officers, Master Electricians, and accredited organizations.
 For more information, click here.

-Permits that were issued under the Ministerial Order continue to be valid.
-The Ministerial Order was retroactive to the provincial state of public health emergency declared on March 17, 2020 and all facility sites that met the conditions of the order are in compliance with the Safety Codes Act and may remain with the modified conditions.
+Permits issued under these orders continue to be valid, including those covered retroactively to the provincial state of public health emergencies declared on March 17, 2020 and November 24, 2020.
+Those facility sites that met the conditions of the order are in compliance with the Safety Codes Act and may remain with the modified conditions.

-The flexibility provided under the Order was key to the risk-based approach on permits and inspections for temporary health facilities, such as converting restaurant drive-thrus into testing drive-thrus and hotels and convention centres into isolation or medical facilities.
+The flexibility provided under these Orders have been key to the risk-based approach on permits and inspections for temporary health facilities, such as converting restaurant drive-throughs into testing drive-throughs and hotels and convention centres into isolation or medical facilities.

 As accredited municipalities are responsible for the administration of the Safety Codes Act in their jurisdiction, including the carrying out of its powers and duties under the Act, the optional modified permit form and guidelines available below may continue to be used or the accredited municipality may adapt the permit form to support local conditions.

 - Public Health Facilities Temporary Permits Application Form

 For any technical inquires, please connect with Alberta Municipal Affairs:

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)